Jeremy Clements: 2019

+2021

 The 2021 season would be one of Clements' best.
 Despite not winning a race, he scored eight top-ten finishes and qualified for the playoffs on points.
 He finished twelfth in the final standings, tying his best points finish.

 2022

-In 2022, Clements scored his second career win, after a firm tenth-place finish at Watkins Glen put him in place for a good starting place at Daytona.
+In 2022, Clements scored his second career win after a firm tenth-place finish at Watkins Glen put him in a good starting place at Daytona.
 The win at the Daytona night race after overtime, earned him a playoff appearance at first.
 However, NASCAR issued the team an L2 penalty four days later after the post-race inspection discovered an illegally modified intake manifold.
 Clements kept the win but was declared ineligible for the playoffs.
-In addition, crew chief Mark Setzer was fined USD60,000 and the team was docked 75 owner and driver points, plus 10 playoff points should the team qualify for the postseason.
+In addition, crew chief Mark Setzer was fined USD60,000, and the team was docked 75 owner and driver points, plus 10 playoff points should the team qualify for the postseason.
 Clements' appeal was heard on September 13; panel members Tom DeLoach, Richard Gore and Dixon Johnston found in Clements's favor, rescinding the penalty and revoking the punishments.
 As a result, he regained his eligibility for the 2022 playoffs.
 On October 18, Setzer was suspended for one race and fined USD25,000 for an L1 Penalty under Section 14.4.B.E, which deals with the modification of a composite body part following the Las Vegas race.
-In addition, the No. 51 has been docked 40 driver and owner points.
-Clements would wind up finishing twelfth in the points standings.
+In addition, the No. 51 was docked 40 driver and owner points.
+Clements finished twelfth in the points standings.